Installation

 Cause: The prisma dev dependency wasn't installed correctly.

-Cannot find module '@/features/like'
+Cannot find module '@/features/follow'

 Cause: Your tsconfig.json doesn't have the @/* path alias configured.